 The Msgr.
 Charles A. Kelly, Jr. Division

 The Msgr.
-Charles A. Kelly, Jr. Division is located in the town of Midlothian, in northern Chesterfield County, Virginia, just west of the City of Richmond, and serves the needs of all Catholic men of Irish birth or descent in the area.
-We meet every second Thursday of the month at St. Joseph’s Church at 7 PM and work to promote Friendship, Unity and Christian Charity.
+Charles A. Kelly, Jr. Division is located in the town of Midlothian, in North Chesterfield County, Virginia, just west of the City of Richmond, and serves the needs of all Catholic men of Irish birth or descent in the area.
+We meet every second Thursday of the month to work to promote Friendship, Unity and Christian Charity.
 Through our fundraising and volunteer activities, we contribute to the welfare of our local Catholic Parishes and schools.

 Our monthly meetings engage all our members in planning and executing events throughout the year.
 We participate in the Central Virginia Celtic Festival and the St. Patrick’s Church Hill Festival where we have the opportunity to meet and greet visitors interested in all things Irish.
 As a Division, we enjoy gathering together as a group to promote fellowship.

 I invite you to look through our website and consider opportunities to serve the Division.
 I know you will enjoy it.

 The Msgr.
 Charles Kelly, Jr. Division of the Ancient Order of Hibernians was formed in December, 2009 and conducted it’s first meeting on January 21, 2010 at St. John Neumann Church, Powhatan, Virginia.
 In February of that year our planning continued and at our March meeting, State President Richard Alesky presented our first Division President, Mike McGee, with our new Charter and participated in the Initiation of our new Officers.